 Forced to ‘abandon ship’, I have no choice but to swim back to land along side my sunken yak.
 It’s a relief to get off the water, the sand is soft, and I have discovered a small and beautiful beach.
 However I am not alone…

 Surrounded by a gang of startled children, I drag my yak onto the beach and roll it over to empty out the lake water.
 I sense the children seem afraid and cautious of me, so to ease the situation, I suggest that we play some football.
 One child disappears and soon returns with a football made from recycled plastic bags and string.

 Later on that evening the Chief of the village invites me for dinner.
 He is a man with the kindest of smiles.
 We eat maize and dried fish and I am formally introduced to the village.
 I feel safe and protected by the kind and generous people.”

 So what happened next?

 Over the next 3 years, Alex raised money in the U.K. to fund the building of a nursery school which was built & project managed by volunteers in the community.
 The Chazuka School officially opened its doors in February 2019 to welcome 25 children and 2 teachers.
-The school belongs to and is managed by the community.
+The school belongs to the community and is managed by a board of local stakeholders.

 Team Chazuka have ambitious plans for the near future.
-Our work is made possible only through the kindness of our supporters.
+This work is made possible only through the kindness of our supporters.